 OUTPUT:: visitorType operatingSystem country visits bounces avgTimeOnSite 1 New Visitor Android Australia 3 1 106.0 2 New Visitor Android Belgium 3 1 155.33333333333334 3 New Visitor Android Poland 3 0 60.0 4 New Visitor Android Serbia 3 2 40.666666666666664 5 New Visitor Android Spain 3 1 43.0 6 Returning Visitor Android (not set) 3 3 0.0

 You will need this full R script for trying this yourself, You can download this script by clicking here.
-Currently I am working on development of R package, which will help R users to do the same task with less effort.
-If anyone among you is interested provide your email id in comment, we’ll get in touch.
+Currently, I am working on the development of R package, which will help R users to do the same task with less effort.
+If anyone among you is interested provide your email id in the comment, and we’ll get in touch.

 Would you like to understand the value of predictive analysis when applied to web analytics data to help improve your understanding relationship between different variables?
 We think you may like to watch our Webinar – How to perform predictive analysis on your web analytics tool data.
 Watch the Replay now!